owenwuef/CocoaPodsTest/Pods/BaseModel/README.md

     BMFileFormatKeychain

 This is the similar to the BMFileFormatBinaryPropertyList option, except that when calling the save method, instead of saving to a file, the model will be securely saved in the keychain (meaning that every property will be individually encoded as a password in the keychain).
 This is a great option for models that represent user login credentials, or other secure data.
 Use of this option requires you to include the FXKeychain library.
+If your object contains classes that are not property list-safe, you will need to enabled the FXKeychain FXKEYCHAIN_USE_NSCODING option, which is off by default on Mac OS (but on by default on iOS).
 Note that the keychain has limited storage space, so you should not use this for storing large amounts of secure data (for that, try the BMFileFormatCryptoCoding option instead).

     BMFileFormatCryptoCoding